Key Takeaways

 • Remove fallen branches, dead trees, and accumulated debris

-• If on a slope, increase all distances — fire travels faster uphill, so the downhill side of your property needs more clearance
+• If you’re on a slope, increase all distances — fire travels faster uphill, so the downhill side of your property needs more clearance

 Seasonal maintenance schedule: I do a major defensible space clearing in late spring before fire season, a midseason check in July, and a final cleanup after leaf fall in autumn.
 Set calendar reminders — this isn’t a one-time project.